yiyuezhuo/bayes-torch/readme.md

-# A bayes inference library based on pytorch
+# Bayes-torch: A light weight bayes inference framework

 Though there're a lot of bayes inference modeling lib/language such as stan,edward(tensorflow) and pymc(theano), the relation between